🔥Crypto Fireside #5. Interview With a “Scam Artist” — Sheer from $SCAM (Safe Crypto and Money).

 🔥 What have been the most influential books, podcasts, people, or other resources?

 S: The most impressive book I have ever read is “Measuring The World” by German author Daniel Kehlmann.
 It follows mathematician Friedrich Gauss and discoverer Alexander von Humboldt along a semi-fictional life story.
 And it just moved me like no other book ever did.

 A classic resource that pulled me down the crypto rabbit hole is the original Bitcoin White Paper “Bitcoin: A Peer-to-Peer Electronic Cash System” by none other than Satoshi Nakamoto.
 When I first came into crypto, I read a few high-level explanations of Bitcoin and Blockchain technology.
 And nothing really convinced me.
 I finally read the White Paper, and it blew my mind right away.
 I still remember the very moment it happened.

 And a good book to learn about smart contracts is “Mastering Ethereum” by Andreas Antonopoulos and Gavin Wood.
 The latter is no other than the co-creator of Ethereum and Solidity, and author of the original Yellow Paper defining the Ethereum Virtual Machine.

 🔥 Where do you see this entire crypto space going in the next 5 years to 10 years?

 S: In 5–10 years crypto has probably already become a regular and accepted asset class just like stocks, bonds, or real estate.
 We already went down that path over the past few years, and I think this development will continue.
 Actually, I think it will probably take far less than five years.

 Also, I firmly believe more and more things will be tokenized and live on the blockchain.
-I’m talking about property, stocks, insurances, art, debt, all kinds of stuff.
+I’m talking about property, stocks, insurance, art, debt, and all kinds of stuff.

 🔥 Where can we go to learn more?